This post may contain affiliate links. Read the full disclosure here.

 The best part about going to a hibachi grill is the yum yum sauce.
 You know, the pale pink sauce that is served on the side of your meal.
-It resembles our fish taco sauce in many ways.
+It resembles our fish taco sauce and burrito sauce in many ways.

 Sometimes it’s referred to as shrimp sauce or white sauce.
 But no matter what you call it, it is a well-loved sauce that usually ends up mixed into the rice, vegetables, and meat you choose.

 It’s actually a really simple sauce and can be made at home.
 You no longer have to spend the big bucks at a Japanese steakhouse in order to enjoy it.

 It’s even better made at home because you have full control over the flavor.
 You can add as little or as much of each ingredient to get the desired taste.